karajensen/tree-generator/readme.txt

 https://github.com/karajensen/tree-generator.git
 =====================================================================================

-REQUIREMENTS: Windows, Autodesk Maya
+RELEASE REQUIREMENTS: Windows, Autodesk Maya 2011, 2012 or 2014
-VISUAL STUDIO VERSION: 2012
+BUILD REQUIREMENTS: Windows, Visual Studio 2012, Autodesk Maya 2011, 2012 or 2014

 TIPS ON USING:
 • Increasing the iterations will 'grow' the tree but also increase the poly count